r3e-network/neo-indexer/docs/RPC-TRACES-API.md

 # Trace RPC API

-This document describes the execution-trace RPC extensions added by the Block State Indexer v2.
-These methods query trace tables in Supabase (or any PostgREST‑compatible backend) and return normalized JSON suitable for the frontend trace browser.
+This document describes the execution‑trace query surfaces added by Block State Indexer v2.

-All methods are exposed via the standard Neo JSON‑RPC endpoint.
-Method names are lowercase versions of the C# handlers.
+There are two ways to consume traces:

+1. **Supabase‑only (recommended / used by the frontend)**
+   The web UI reads trace tables directly from Supabase Postgres and calls two Supabase RPC functions for aggregated stats:
+   - `get_syscall_stats(start_block, end_block, ...)`
+   - `get_opcode_stats(start_block, end_block, ...)`
+2. **Neo JSON‑RPC proxy (optional)**
+   The `RpcServer.Traces` plugin exposes `getblocktrace`, `gettransactiontrace`, `getcontractcalls`, `getsyscallstats`, and `getopcodestats`.
+These are thin HTTPS proxies to Supabase PostgREST and are useful for non‑browser clients.

 ## Common Concepts